TechItAllServices/TechItAllServices-Main/protocols/emergceny_protocols/EMERGCENY_DETONATION_PROTOCOL.md

 # EMERGCENY DETONATION PROTOCOL

-This will activate in a code purple.
+This will activate in a code black/purple.

 Because of the servers being compermised to do anything aviod any data being leaked or harmful actions made by the server.
 Or the Emergceny Destruct System was activated.